Desmostylus: Species

 Several other species were later described based on minor differences in tooth morphology.
 Most or all of these species have been synonymized with D. hesperus since variation in tooth morphology between individuals assigned to one of these species has proven to be to greater than the differences between species.

 Desmostylus japonicus was described by Yoshiwara & Iwasaki 1902 based on a well-preserved partial skull and named by Tokunaga & Iwasaki 1914.
 It has been reproposed as distinct species based on cranial morphology.

 Fossil distribution

-Fossils have been discovered from along the northern Pacific Rim from Baja California Peninsula northward along the coast of California, Oregon, Washington and west to Sakhalin Island, Hokkaido, Japan, and south to the Shimane Prefecture, Japan.
+Fossils have been discovered from along the northern Pacific Rim from Baja California Peninsula northward along the coast of California, Oregon, Washington and west to Sakhalin Island, Hokkaido, and south to the Shimane Prefecture.